Phil Keoghan: Personal life

-Keoghan's father, John, is an agricultural scientist involved with conservation in New Zealand.
+Keoghan's father, John, was an agricultural scientist involved with conservation in New Zealand.
 He appeared alongside his son as a Pit Stop greeter during the 13th season of The Amazing Race when the racers stopped in New Zealand.
-John Keoghan and his wife, Beth, run a bed and breakfast in Rolleston, New Zealand.
+John Keoghan and his wife, Beth, ran a bed and breakfast in Rolleston, New Zealand, prior to his death in November 2025.

 Keoghan's brother Andrew was a television reporter on Television New Zealand's One News and is a jazz singer.
 His sister, Ruth Keoghan Cooper, specialises in coaching, training and development programmes for professional women who wish to combine careers with motherhood.

 Keoghan currently lives with his wife and producing partner Louise Keoghan (née Rodrigues), and their daughter.
 Louise is an Australian-born television producer and director and co-creator of No Opportunity Wasted and Tough as Nails.
 They currently reside in Los Angeles, California.
 They also have homes in Matarangi on the Coromandel Peninsula, and in Westport.